ShyftXero/BonusChallenge/README.md

-# First Blood Challenges for CTFd
+# Bonus Challenges for CTFd

-The first team to solve the challenge gets a reward.
+Hidden flags that can be claimed by any team.

 # Installation

 **REQUIRES: CTFd v1.0.5**

 1. Clone this repository to `CTFd/plugins`.
-It is important that the folder is named `FirstBloodChallenge` so CTFd can serve the files in the `assets` directory.
+It is important that the folder is named `BonusChallenge` so CTFd can serve the files in the `assets` directory.